Augusta Triumphans: Prevention of street robbery

-The second cultural peculiarity is the night watch which existed since the thirteenth century.
+The second cultural peculiarity is the night watch which existed since the 13th century.
 It consisted of men monitoring the streets during dark hours.
 It had been introduced to favour safety at night together with the enforcement of rules of curfew.
 Early criticism about this system date back to the Restoration.
 Some of its shortcomings were also reported in the city marshals' accounts of the 1690s.
 They noticed that poor areas could not afford financing this service.
 Moreover, watchmen would not carry appropriate weapons and, in some cases, would leave before shift ended.
 In the 1720s, a significant public debate over crime prevention was ongoing and Defoe participated to it through a series of pamphlets.
 In addition to Augusta Triumphans, he investigated crime in Some Considerations Upon Street Walkers (1726), Street Robbery Consider'd (1728), Second Thoughts Are Best (1729), and An Effectual Scheme for the Immediate Preventing of Street Robberies (1731).

 Lastly, Andrew Moreton deals with street lighting in connection with night watch.
 As J. M. Beattie explains, several changes were made to the urban environment of London for the purpose of improving aspects such as paving and the availability of drinkable water.
 Plans were also made to improve street lighting which, compared to other issues, was considered of the utmost importance to prevent crime.
 By rendering places visible to both pedestrians and part-time officers, life was made difficult for felons and this point was highlighted in petitions to Parliament.
-Street lighting eventually became a public system through the Lighting Act of 1736.
+Street lighting eventually became a public system in the City of London through the London Street Lighting Act 1735 (9 Geo.
+2. c.
+20).
 It was financed by taxes and provided by private companies.